 Odors Are a Direct Route to the Amygdala

-As we mentioned earlier, scents trigger memories that feel vivid and “real” in healthy individuals.
+As we mentioned earlier, scents relieve stress and trigger memories that feel vivid and “real” in healthy individuals.
 The likely reason for this is because they directly engage the brain’s limbic system, especially the amygdala, through nerve connections from the olfactory bulb.

-Although the amygdala controls emotional responses and mood, it also directs attention and focus to important events that help with memory recall.
-Unlike sound and vision, odors directly communicate with the amygdala while the other senses get there via a circuitous route.
-That’s why scents can trigger strong, often emotional, memories in a way that other stimuli may not.
+Although the amygdala controls emotional responses and mood, it also directs attention and focus to significant events that help with memory recall.
+Unlike sound and vision, odors directly communicate with the amygdala, while the other senses get there via a circuitous route.
+That’s why scents can trigger intense, often emotional, memories in a way that other stimuli may not.

 So, Dr. Young had every reason to believe her theory was correct.
 But would her study be able to show it?